⚡Super Sale⚡

 While certain dermatologists, aestheticians, and emerging wellness gurus may have their different philosophies, all agree to the point that pH levels are very important to overall skin health.
 So we thought it would be great to answer some basic questions about pH balance like, What is pH balance?
 And why should you care about it in your search for great glowy skin?

 The pH is actually a numeric scale that indicates how acidic or alkaline a solution is.
-On the pH scale of 1 to 14, 7 is neutral, below 7 is acidic content while above 7 is alkaline.
+On a pH scale of 1 to 14, 7 is neutral, below 7 is acidic content while above 7 is alkaline.
 But what does that have to do with skin anyway?

-PH is not the only trending word nowadays but the wellness gurus are talking about how the pH can affect the “acid mantle,” a thin barrier on the skin surface that maintains its acidity.
-Dr. Youn said that if by any means you disturb this skin mantle by overuse of harsh products there will definitely be consequences.
+The normal pH of your skin is at 4.7, PH is not the only trending word nowadays but the wellness gurus are talking about how the pH can affect the “acid mantle,” a thin barrier on the skin surface that maintains its acidity.
+It is believed that by any means you disturb this skin mantle by overuse of harsh products, there will definitely be consequences.

 Newborns have relatively quite high pH levels all over their skin.
 As the baby gets older, their pH levels decline rapidly.
 Their average pH is about 7 compared to the average pH of adults which is 5.7.